Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     ```
     azd env set AuthorityURL "https://login.microsoftonline.com/<Microsoft Entra ID Tenant Id>/v2.0"
     ```
-1. Login with the Azure Developer CLI and start the deployment of your environment by running the 'azd' command.
-This action will provision the infrastructure as well as deploy the code, which is expected to take about an hour.
+1. If you have opted for B2C, then Login with the Azure Developer CLI.
     ```
     az login --tenant <tenant-id>
     azd auth login --tenant-id <tenant-id>
+    ```
+1. Start the deployment of your environment by running the 'azd' command.
+This action will provision the infrastructure as well as deploy the code, which is expected to take about an hour.
+    ```
     azd up
     ```
     - When running this command, you must select the `subscription name` and `location` from the drop-down menus to specify the deployment location for all resources.